 Gabriel received a degree in molecular biology from the university of Washington where he conducted undergraduate research in developmental biology.
 He is best known for his work with the biohacking community and as a freelance consultant for several Biological R&D firms.

-Nicholas A. Carlough is the founder of the Institute of Astro-ekistics, his primary functions are as Astro-ekistician and life support systems technician.
+Nicholas A. Carlough is the founder of the Institute of Astro-ekistics.

-He received a Bachelor of Arts and Bachelor of Science from The Evergreen State College for the study of agriculture and whole systems design as well as closed ecological life support systems (CELSS) science respectively.
-He first synthesised the concept of Closed Socio-Ecological life support systems (CsELSS) as a formalised concept distinct from CELSS, integrating an understanding of complexity theory and emergent socio-ecological systems applied to the problem of Gaian ecological propagation in closed systems for the purpose of space settlement.
+He received a Bachelor of Arts and Bachelor of Science from The Evergreen State College (TESC) for the study of agricultural systems design as well as closed ecological life-support system.
+The bulk of his work at TESC focused on formalizing the concept of Closed Socio-Ecological life support systems (CsELSS) as distinct from CELSS.

 Nicholas began his career as a biomedical equipment and life support systems technician in the United States Air Force (USAF), where he specialized in expeditionary-medical facilities support systems (E.g, Facilities, power production, medical gas production and ) and personal protective equipment maintenance (E.g, HAZMAT/CBRN protective equipment and power respiratory systems).
 In addition to his technical profession, he also served as airfield, personnel and decontamination security during OIF/OEF and Operation Tomodachi during the Fukushima nuclear incident.
 He also volunteered with the Venus Project as Co-director of Marking / Public Relations.